belbio/bel/README.md

 * Provide location-based parser state information (e.g. location 10 is in the required parameter part of a protein abundance - e.g. the protein value)
 * Provide autocompletion suggestions given a location in the BEL Statement
 * Convert BEL statements into an AST and then back into a BEL Statement

+## Development Notes

+We will develop a makefile to handle updating the BEL versions, creating EBNF files, updating the version, running tests and deploying the package to PyPi.

+### Setting up bel_lang for local development

+1. `git clone git@github.com:belbio/bel_lang.git`
+1. `cd bel_lang`
+1. Setup Virtual Environment `python3.6 -m venv .venv --prompt bel_lang`
+1. Install python packages needed `pip install -r requirements.txt`
+1. Install local bel_lang `pip install -e .`

+### Updating version

+Use one of the following commands depending on what part of the semantic version you want to increase.

+    bumpversion major
+    bumpversion minor
+    bumpversion patch

+These commands use the .bumpversion.cfg file to determine in which files to update the semantic version.